-Egan Inoue was born on June 4, 1965 in Honolulu, Hawaii, United States being a first generation American of Japanese descendance.
+Egan Inoue was born on June 4, 1965, in Honolulu, Hawaii, United States, a first-generation American of Japanese descent.

-Throughout his childhood Egan competed in a number of sports, though mainly basketball and baseball.
-He found racquetball at 16 years of age in high-school, becoming a state champion by the time he graduated (1983).
+Throughout his childhood, Egan competed in a number of sports, mainly basketball and baseball.
+He found racquetball at 16 years of age in high school, becoming a state champion by the time he graduated (1983).

 Dabbing between his studies at the University of Hawaii Lab School and his rapidly improving racquetball career for a while, Egan soon understood that he was wearing himself thin, opting to pursue a professional career in racquetball at the age of 20.

 By 1986 Inoue had won his first world title in racquetball, being invited to be a part of the US Olympic team.
-He travelled on the pro-circuit for a few years, going on to become a two time world champion in 1990.
+He traveled on the pro-circuit for a few years, going on to become a two-time world champion in 1990.
 That same year Egan started his own racquet company (E-force), which quickly grew to be one of the leading racquetball manufacturing enterprises in the world.

 In 1993 a serious knee injury forced Egan out of the pro-circuit.
 That same year he decided to abandon the racquetball world, selling his (now) multi-million dollar company.
 While recovering from his injury, Egan took on the sport of spearfishing, where in a few months he set a new world record by catching a 65lbs barracuda at an extraordinary depth.
 This is mentioned in the book “Hawaii Sports: History, Facts, and Statistics”.

-Egan had started training jiu jitsu at Relson Gracie‘s academy in the late 1980’s with his brother Enson.
+Egan had started training jiu-jitsu at Relson Gracie‘s academy in the late 1980s with his brother Enson.
 After his racquetball career was over, Inoue decided to dedicate more of his time to this martial art, joining the Machado academy.
-The gym swap did not settle well with Relson, and the fact that Egan opened his own gym (Grappling Unlimited) in the Hawaiian archipelago in 1995 did even less to appease the Gracie.
+The gym swap did not settle well with Relson, and the fact that Egan opened his own gym (Grappling Unlimited) in the Hawaiian archipelago in 1995 did even less to appease Gracie.